Palm Beach, Florida: Media

 The town is served by the Palm Beach Daily News, with a daily circulation of approximately 4,500.
 The Palm Beach Daily News began publishing in 1897 under the name Daily Lake Worth News.
 Between 1925 and 1974, the newspaper was published in a building that has been listed on the National Register of Historic Places since 1985.
 Owned by Cox Enterprises since 1969, GateHouse Media purchased the newspaper and The Palm Beach Post in May 2018.
 The Palm Beach Daily News is also known as "The Shiny Sheet" due to its former heavy, slick newsprint stock.

 Residents of the town are also served by The Palm Beach Post, which is actually published in West Palm Beach.
 The Palm Beach Post had the 5th largest circulation for a newspaper in Florida as of November 2017 and is served to subscribers throughout Palm Beach County and the Treasure Coast.

 Palm Beach is part of the West Palm Beach–Fort Pierce television market, ranked as the 38th largest in the United States by Nielsen Media Research.
-The market is served by stations affiliated with major American networks including WPTV-TV/5 (NBC), WPEC/12 (CBS), WPBF/25 (ABC), WFLX/29 (FOX), WTVX/34 (CW), WXEL-TV/42 (PBS), WTCN-CD/43 (MYTV), WWHB-CD/48 (Azteca), WHDT/59 (Court TV), WFGC/61 (CTN), WPXP-TV/67 (ION), as well as local channel WBWP-LD/57 (Ind.).
+The market is served by stations affiliated with major American networks including WPBT/2 (PBS), WPTV-TV/5 (NBC), WHDT/9 (Ind.), WPEC/12 (CBS), WPBF/25 (ABC), WFLX/29 (FOX), WTVX/34 (CW), WXEL-TV/42 (PBS), WTCN-CD/43 (MyTV), WWHB-CD/48 (Roar), WFGC/61 (CTN), WPXP-TV/67 (ION), as well as local channel WBWP-LD/57 (Ind.).
 Since 2017, the Palm Beach Civic Association has produced weekly video newscasts, known as Palm Beach TV, which have a weekly viewership of approximately 12,000.

 Many radio stations are within range of the town.
 Radio stations WRMF (97.9 FM) and WPBV-LP (98.3 FM) are both based in the town of Palm Beach.